cadia-lvl/samromur-mfa/README.md

 7            2  000002-0000007.flac      Landið var þá kallað „Sviss Mið-Austurlanda“.  ...
 137976        NAN   test
 ```

-**IMPORTANT** : The data folder and the metadata file should be in the same folder, so that the program can read them.
+**IMPORTANT** : The data folder and the metadata file should be in the same folder, so that the tool can read them.

 ## JSON file